2013–14 UEFA Europa League: Association team allocation

-The winners of the 2012–13 UEFA Europa League are given an additional entry as title holders if they do not qualify for the 2013–14 UEFA Champions League or Europa League through their domestic performance.
-However this additional entry is not necessary for this season, because the title holders qualified for European competitions through their domestic performance.
+The winners of the 2012–13 UEFA Europa League were given an additional entry as title holders if they did not qualify for the 2013–14 UEFA Champions League or Europa League through their domestic performance.
+However, this additional entry was not necessary for this season, because the title holders qualified for European competitions through their domestic performance.

 Association ranking

 For the 2013–14 UEFA Europa League, the associations were allocated places according to their 2012 UEFA country coefficients, which took into account their performance in European competitions from 2007–08 to 2011–12.

 Apart from the allocation based on the country coefficients, associations may have additional teams participating in the Europa League, as noted below: